 Do you have a ton of Facebook likes, but just a few followers on Instagram?
-Use your most popular social channels to promote the other channels.
-The more touch points you can build with a customer outside your restaurant the better and social media is the perfect way to do it.
+Use your most popular social media channels to promote other channels.
+The more touchpoints you can build with a customer outside your restaurant the better, and social media is the perfect way to do it.

 Give customers a sneak peek into the inner-workings of your restaurant.
 The behind the scenes photos you post should paint a bigger picture of how you do what you do.

-- Share a photo of connecting with a local farmer or vendor.
+- Share a photo of you connecting with a local farmer or vendor.

-- Show the preparation that goes into a popular dish with a photo showing the ingredients like this one by North.
+- Show the preparation that goes into a popular dish with a photo showing the ingredients.

-Here are a few places to look for this content:
+Here are a few places to look for this social media content: